Structures Form a Field, Once a Single Line is Drawn Exposing Fragments. Group exhibition, Seventeen Gallery, London, 2019

-A loosely curated exhibition slowly opening a conversation on the retail space and our understanding of it as a commercial phenomenon and its resonances with fast fashion.
+A loosely curated exhibition slowly opening a conversation on the subject of retail space and our understanding of it as a commercial phenomenon and its resonances with fast fashion.
 Displayed works appear to be in progress, allowing manufactured artefacts to become open, honest (occasionally satirical) independent narratives themselves.

 Friday 18 January: